-The one-year goal of 735 units (Table 11), set out in the state's 2022 Action Plan, is stated as the goal for rehabilitated and newly constructed rental units funded through HOME, NHTF, or CDBG.
+The one-year goal of 115 units (Table 11), set out in the state's 2023 Action Plan, is stated as the goal for rehabilitated and newly constructed rental units funded through HOME and NHTF.

 In most years with completed projects, we anticipate variation in funding new construction versus rehabilitation in HOME and NHTF, and while the plan splits the activities, actual activities year to year will not reflect an even split depending on market need, and applications received by Minnesota Housing.
+As stated in CR-10, Minnesota Housing constructed 28 rental units compared to the expected goal of 90 and rehabilitated 17 units out of the expected goal of 25, which is not unusual given the various factors that may impact a project's completion date.
+Two projects close to project completion not completed during FY 2023 were impacted by construction delays and delays in submitting required project closeout due diligence.

-For Emergency Solutions Grant (ESG) funding, the goal of providing rapid re-housing (rental-assistance) to 150 households (Table 12) was not achieved, with ESG providers assisting 140 households with rapid re-housing assistance.
+For Emergency Solutions Grant (ESG) funding, the goal of providing rapid re-housing (rentalassistance) to 150 households (Table 12) was not achieved, with ESG providers assisting 126 households with rapid re-housing assistance.
 A variety of factors to contribute to the actual number of households served (versus planned) and outcomes achieved, including the ratio of households in need of rapid re-housing or prevention assistance (since both are eligible under ESG grants), increased housing expenses (landlords requiring increased move-in expenses), lengths of stay in the program, and difficulty accessing housing due to extremely limited affordable housing vacancies and limited housing turnover during the pandemic and eviction moratorium.